jackyko1991/jackyko1991.github.io/_posts/2019-09-13-Cluster-Setup-2.md

 	`sudo mount -a`
 	Once you create a file in any node's `/clusterfs` it will be RWable in all other nodes.

 The hardware part is done.
-Coming next we will start to install the job scheduler **Slurm**
+Coming next we will start to install cluster management framework **Kubernetes**.
+Later on we may include job scheduler **Slurm** as one of the container service within the Kubernetes cluster.

 ## References
 - [Building a Raspberry Pi Cluster](https://medium.com/@glmdev/building-a-raspberry-pi-cluster-784f0df9afbd)
 - [Slurm documentation](https://slurm.schedmd.com/documentation.html)
 - [Running a Job on HPC using Slurm](https://hpcc.usc.edu/support/documentation/slurm/)